 YFT is still down and I have not even downloaded all those fics yet.
 I keep on procastinating and the SD card that contained all those fics I have saved cannot be recognized by my phone or pc anymore!

-I can access the mobile version from my mobile device.
 It's absolutely not the best but in the worst case there's that.

 Also you should make your blocker less aggressive.
 It's better to avoid blocking first-party scripts.
 The majority of the junk comes from third-party scripts anyway.